cname87/project-perform-k8es/docs/development-guide.md

 - 'gcr.io/project-perform/helm'.
 See '/utils-build/build-helm-cloudbuilder.sh'.
 - 'gcr.io/project-perform/yq'.
 See '/utils-build/build-yq-cloudbuilder.sh'.

 You need to build these using the utilities in ./utils-build.
-You must tag the version used in a release manually with a vX.X.X tag so the exact build used in a release can be identified.
+After a successful Cloud Build production run (from Git) you must tag the version used in a release manually with the SHORT_SHA tag so the exact build used in a release can be identified.

 Note: You may need to recreate an image if you get an 'unknown blob' error.